Makkovik

-Makkovik (Inuit: Maggovik) is a town in Labrador in eastern Canada.
+Makkovik (/ˈmʌkoʊvɪk/ muh-KOH-vik; Inuit: Maggovik) is a town in Labrador in eastern Canada.
 It had 365 residents in 2021.
 The main industry is snow crabbing and there is a fishing cooperative.

 Makkovik is only accessible by air or sea.

 History

 The Makkovik area has been inhabited by the Inuit since 1400 or earlier.

 Some early European settlers included Antoine Perrault and Jean-Baptiste Jacques, French Canadian fur traders who set up trading posts at nearby Kaipokok Bay.
 Another early settler to the area was Charles McNeill, a fisherman from Galston, Scotland, who married Wealtheness Metcalfe of Clarke's Beach, Newfoundland, and established a fishing post at Island Harbour.
 A Scottish fur trader named George Lyall settled near Island Harbour in the 1850s while a Welsh settler named Thomas Evans settled at Ben's Cove.
 Several Inuit families also continued to live in the region.
 Near the 1880s, some families of mixed European and Inuit origin from Cartwright and other areas of southern Labrador also established fishing posts near Makkovik.
 The later establishment of the Moravian mission in Makkovik eventually pushed many families to move from outlying posts (such as Island Harbour, Ben's Cove, Adlavik, Ailik and Tishialuk) to Makkovik itself or to Postville.

 Torsten Kverna Andersen and his wife Mary Ann Thomas set up a trading post at Makkovik in 1860.
 Andersen was originally from Norway and had previously worked in Rigolet while his wife was from Labrador.

 The Moravian Church and Mission School in 1926.

 Colonization was assured in 1896 when the Moravian Church established a mission station and residential school there.
 Both the mission and school were destroyed by a fire in 1948 but the economy was instilled in the 1950s by two notable events.
 First was the forceful resettlement to Makkovik of 150 Inuit residents of the northern communities of Nutak and Hebron.
 Second was the establishment nearby of a radar warning station by the United States government.

 Late 20th century view of Makkovik in winter.

 In January 2012, Makkovik received notable media attention after 14-year old Burton Winters froze to death after his snowmobile broke down on the ice just outside of the community.

 The population is mainly composed of residents of mixed European and Inuit heritage.
 Ninety five people in Makkovik claimed to have Norwegian ancestry in the 2016 census.